pocomane/brewed-in-the-apocalypse/bita.md

 scenarist move:

-__Ask what they do__ When the scenarist has nothing else to say and ey will ask to one protagonist in the current scene what ey do next.
-Then you, the questioned protagonist, tell your character actions, what ey says, feels, etc. You can end in one of the following way
+__Ask what they do__ When the scenarist has nothing else to say and ey will ask to one protagonist in the current scene what eir controlled character do next.

-- Ask to the scenarist what happens then; in such case, finally the scenarist may decide to let someone else speak.
+Then you, the questioned protagonist, first ask for any details it is not clear, if any.
+The scenarist will describe them to you or will just said "You do not know", in any case ey will then ask you to continue telling what your controlled character do next, without changing nothing in the fiction.
+When all the details are clear, tell your character actions, what ey says, feels, etc.
-- Ask to the scenarist to clarify some details in order do decide how to continue; ey will do it or if you are not supposed to know, see or understand, ey could just said "You do not know"; in any case ey will then ask you how you continue.
+End your speech asking the scenarist what happens.

 During the description of what you are doing, If the scenarist explicitly asked you for some particular detail, first give it in the most concise way you can